-Our new farmhouse style front door that we found at a thrift store.
+A new (old) farmhouse front door that was found at a thrift store for $15.

 We had to fill a few holes and then gave it a good sanding and cleaning.